lennking/TicTacToe/README.md

-Super basic game of Tic-tac-toe
+A game of Tic-tac-toe but modular